servisbot/servisbot-labs/sb-form-server/README.md

 Is a service hosting [Form.io](https://github.com/formio/formio) forms, that is used to email submissions to pre-configured email address.

 It was built for the use with a ServisBOT's conversational bots via DetailView Markup.
-The bot will display your form, have user fill it in and upon submission it will be sent to your chosen email.
+The bot will display your form, users can fill out the form and upon submission it will be sent to your configured email address.

 ## Prerequisites